-Amy Schumer Earns Big Praise For Mirror Selfie Showing Off Her ‘Cute’ C-Section Scar
+Amy Schumer Earns Big Praise For Mirror Selfie Showing Off Her 'Cute' C-Section Scar

 "Beautiful body!
 I need to love my C-section more," one person wrote.

-“That scar represents power, life and healing.
-You’re beautiful,” commented another.
+"That scar represents power, life and healing.
+You're beautiful," added another.

 Others complimented Schumer for her trimmed-down figure.
 The actress and comedian has shared some of her weight-loss journey with fans online, giving updates and stressing that she was not rushing to lose the baby weight after the birth of Gene.